Fully dynamic maximal matching in O(log n) update time: Fully dynamic algorithm with expected amortized time per update

 \subsubsection{Handling insertion of an edge}

-Consider the insertion of an edge, say $(u,v)$.
-We check if the second invariant has got violated for either of $u$ or $v$.
-The invariant may get violated for $u$ (likewise for $v$) if there is any integer $i>\max(\LL(u),\LL(v))$, such that $\phi_u(i)$ was $2^i-1$ just before the insertion of edge $(u,v)$.
+Consider insertion of an edge, say $(u,v)$.
+Without loss of generality, assume that initially $u$ was at the same level as $v$ or a higher level than $v$.
+So we add $(u,v)$ to $\OO_u$ and $\EE_v^{\LL(u)}$.
+For each $j> \max(\LL(u),\LL(v))$, we increment $\phi_u(j)$ and $\phi_v(j)$ by one.
+We check if the second invariant has got violated for either $u$ or $v$.
+This invariant may get violated for $u$ (likewise for $v$) if there is any integer $i>\max(\LL(u),\LL(v))$, such that $\phi_u(i)$ has become $4^i$ just after the insertion of edge $(u,v)$.
 In case there are multiple such integers, let $i_{\max}$ be the largest such integer.
-We increment $\phi_u(\ell)$ and $\phi_v(\ell)$ by one for each $\ell > i_{\max}$.
 To restore the invariant, $u$ leaves its current mate, say $w$, and rises to level $i_{\max}$.
-We execute \textsc{generic-random-settle}$(u,i_{\max})$, and let $x$ be the vertex returned.
+We execute \textsc{generic-random-settle}$(u,i_{\max})$, and let $x$ be the vertex returned by this procedure.
 Let $j$ and $k$ be respectively the levels of $w$ and $x$.
 Note that $x$ and $w$ are two free vertices now.
 We execute \textsc{process-free-vertices}($\langle (x,k),(w,j)\rangle$).